-- ENTJ: ENTJs know how to get things done and are great at getting other people to follow along.
+ENTJ: ENTJs know how to get things done and are great at getting other people to follow along.
 They are very energetic.

 Being one type, rather than another, does not bring with it any special status.
 It is not better to be an ISTJ instead of an ESTJ, for example.
 An ESTJ may function better in certain environments than an ISTJ would, while the opposite would be true in others.
-Many career planning experts believe that when you know your personality type, as discovered through using this or another personality inventory, you can make better decisions about your career.
+Many career planning experts believe that when you know your personality type, as discovered by using this or another personality inventory, you can make better decisions about your career.
 For instance, this information can help you choose an occupation or figure out whether a particular job will be a good fit for you.

 How to Take the MBTI

 Because it is a psychological assessment, only a qualified career development professional, psychologist, or another mental health professional can administer the MBTI instrument.
 Make sure the person you hire to do this is "MBTI Certified."
 The MBTI is also available online, for a fee, from the Center for Applications of Psychological Type (CAPT), which was co-founded by Isabel Briggs Myers.
 This mode of administration also includes a one-hour feedback session.

 The professional who administers the MBTI and provides your results will give you a report that includes your four-letter code and a definition of all 16 codes.
 If you are using this instrument to help you with career planning, be aware that while all four letters are important to know, the middle two (indicating how you perceive information and make decisions) are the most significant when it comes to career choice.
 You may also receive a career report that includes a list of occupations that are most popular for those with your personality type, as well as those that are least favored.

 - The Myers-Briggs Foundation Web Site